 If you make these “Eggy” Veggie Chickpea Salad Sandwiches, let me know!

 Did you try it with olives like my secret family recipe style?

 Be sure to leave me a comment, rating, and review so I can use your feedback to create more yums.

 Check out my Pinterest page to pin more recipes like this one to make later.

 For more chickpea salad inspiration, check out my Green Chickpea Salad Collard Wraps.

 Veggie-packed chickpea salad with nutritional yeast and “black salt” to achieve an “eggy” flavor without the egg!
-Enjoy this salad on a sandwich, stacked on crackers, or by the spoonful.
+Enjoy this salad on a sandwich, crackers, or by the spoonful.

 - 1 celery stalk, diced

 - 1/2 red bell pepper, finely chopped

 - 3 TBSP fresh dill, finely chopped (optional)